 Outside of the classroom, Danielle began working as a mentor teacher for the Cotsen Foundation; this allowed her to support fellow teachers in the implementation of instructional approaches such as Reading Workshop, Writing Workshop and Cognitively Guided Instruction (CGI) in math.
 She did this by fostering and leading a professional learning community among teachers and supported teachers’ implementation of new practices through lesson planning, demonstration lessons, co-teaching and debriefing with her colleagues.

-As a result of Danielle’s CGI experience with Cotsen, she was recruited to work for the UCLA, Math Project.
-In this role, she was responsible for training hundreds of teachers in CGI and providing on-site demonstration lessons to better support teachers’ understanding of how to implement CGI in their classrooms.
-She also worked with site principals, in order to ensure that they have the tools necessary to support teachers as they implement CGI.
-Finally, Danielle was responsible for creating ongoing professional development courses around CGI and the Common Core State Standards in Math.
+As a result of Danielle’s CGI math experience with Cotsen, she was recruited to work for the UCLA, Math Project.
+In this role, she was responsible for training hundreds of teachers in CGI and providing on-site demonstration lessons to better support teachers’ understanding of how to implement CGI math in their classrooms.
+She also worked with site principals, in order to ensure that they have the tools necessary to support teachers as they implement CGI math.
+Finally, Danielle was responsible for creating ongoing professional development courses around CGI math and the Common Core State Standards in Math.